 Why learn French?

-However, there is another feature that lures people to this tongue.
+However, there is another well-known feature of French that lures people to this tongue.
 The language of Voltaire and Dumas, Georges Bizet and Louis de Funes, French has given the world a wonderful collection of works of literature, philosophy, music, and film.
-Many learn French in order to gain greater familiarity with French culture.
+Many learn to discover more about - and then fall in love with - French culture.
+Maybe that’s you, and maybe you’ll be Frenchifying yourself before you can shout “fantastique!”

 How to learn French?